Understanding Hair Loss

 Biotin, iron, zinc, and amino acids help strengthen hair from within.

-Hair Transplant Surgery (For Permanent Restoration)
+Hair Transplant Surgery

-Before After Results
+Before & After Results

 See the incredible transformations achieved by our patients.

-Get answers to your most common questions.
+Get answers to your most common questions about hair loss.

 Yes, chronic stress can lead to a condition called telogen effluvium, where hair prematurely enters the shedding phase of the growth cycle.
 Managing stress through relaxation techniques can reduce this type of hair loss.